Things to do in Arashiyama – Kyoto – A different kind of Paradise in Japan

 The Fushimi Inari Shrine

-The very last stop of the Kyoto places of interest during your one day trip is the world-famous Fushimi Inari Shrine.
+The last stop of the Kyoto places of interest during your one-day trip is the world-famous Fushimi Inari Shrine.

-The main Shrine of the Fushimi is a stunning feature with beautiful Japanese decorated buildings in splendid bright colours that have all tourists gathering for the best possible photo shoot in amongst the large crowds.
+The main Shrine of the Fushimi is a stunning feature, with beautiful Japanese-decorated buildings in splendid bright colours.
+Amongst the large crowds, tourists gather for the best possible photo shoot.

-Once you disperse from the crowds at the main buildings of the entrance, you go further into the Shrine until you reach the famous orange torii gates, which is the number reason you visit the iconic attraction.
+Once you disperse from the crowds at the entrance’s main buildings, you go further into the Shrine until you reach the famous orange torii gates, the number one reason visitors visit the iconic attraction.

 The Torii gates are meant to represent the staple of all holy Shinto sites, and the Fushimi Inari Shrine has thousands of them, which ultimately leads to a short hike through the bushlands as you follow the row of Torii Gates.

-The length to hike through the Torii gates is approximately 2.4km kilometres in total, and in the process, you’ll pass through grave sites and religious relics, before walking down the hill and finding more incredible views that overlook Kyoto City.
+The length to hike through the Torii gates is approximately 2.4km.
+In the process, you’ll pass through grave sites and religious relics before walking down the hill and finding more incredible views that overlook Kyoto City.
 One final look over the region before you depart the city.

 Fushimi Inari Shrine